mesosphere/kudo-cassandra-operator/kuttl-tests/suites/failure-recovery/README.md

   not enough, especially with only 2 nodes Otherwise the restarting node-0 can't find the old IP in the gossip

+- Liveness and Readiness Probes: Before the node has executed the replace bootstrap, it's new IP will not show up in `nodetool status`, therefore the new node will not be in mode UN or UJ, but not available at all.
+The replace bootstrap contains a 30 second timeout before a node joins the ring (.Params.JVM_OPT_RING_DELAY_MS) Make sure that (readiness initial delay) \* (number of nodes) is quite a bit less than the kuttl test step timeout

 Failed approaches:

 - Use `docker kill <node-with-cassandra-pod>` This fails because kind blocks on